Subspace-Boosted Model Merging: Model Merging from a Decomposed Subspace Perspective

-where $A = [A_1^T, \ldots, A_N^T]^T$.
-Following \cite{kempf-SIAM-2023}, we add the previous regularization term $A^T A$ and scale it by $\pi$ to extend HO-GSVD's applicability to \textit{rank-deficient matrices}.
-This phenomenon frequently occurs for weight matrices, as particularly visualized for merged weight matrices in Fig.~\ref{fig:rankcollapse}.
-We set $\pi$ to $10^{-2}$ by default.
-As previously described, HO-GSVD introduces a shared subspace \textit{identical across all inputs}.
-This enables the \textit{direct comparison of different models} and the identification of common or unique subspaces for different tasks.

-\textbf{Comparison Between Matrix Decompositions via Alignment Matrices and HO-GSVD.} For example, to evaluate the significance of dimension $V_k$ (of the shared space) for $A_i$ relative to its significance for $A_j$, we take the ratio $\sigma_i,_k/\sigma_j,_k$ (from $\Sigma_i$ and $\Sigma_j$, respectively).
-When $\sigma_i,_k/\sigma_j,_k \gg 0$, $V_k$ is \textit{significantly more important} for $A_i$ than $A_j$, however, \textit{when the ratio is close to zero}, $V_k$ is much more significant for the latter matrix.
-In cases where $\sigma_i,_k/\sigma_j,_k \approx 1$ for all $i$ and $j$, it suggests that the corresponding subspace is approximately equally important for all matrices.
-This defines the \textbf{common} subspace, whereas if the ratio is $\sigma_i,_k/\sigma_j,_k \approx 0$ for all $i$ excluding $j$, then that subspace is \textbf{unique} to $A_j$.
-Therefore, the matrices $A_i$ are formulated as:

-where $\mathcal{I}_>1$ denotes the subspaces that are common for multiple or all matrices, and $\mathcal{I}_1$ is unique for the given matrix $A_i$.
-Leveraging the comparative nature of HO-GSVD, we utilize the ratios between pairwise matrices $A_i$ and $A_j$ to compare how aligned two matrices are; i.e., how much of the complete subspace $V$ overlaps between $A_i$ and $A_j$.
-We define two matrices as \textit{poorly aligned} if they have a large share of overlapping subspaces, since a large share of the same subspace $V$ is important for each individual matrix.
-Poorly aligned matrices would interfere with each other, whereas \textit{well-aligned} matrices would rely on different subspaces and therefore, \textit{interfere less}.

-To calculate the pairwise alignment of each $A_i$ and $A_j$, we define the \textit{Alignment Matrix} $\mathbf{A} \in \mathbb{R}^{N \times N}$. $L$ is the total number of components to be aggregated, such as the individual layer-wise components of a model.
-Then, let $M_l$ be the number of generalized singular values for component $l$.
-Let $\sigma_{i,p}^{(l)}$ denote the $p$-th generalized singular value of the model $i$ for component $l$, and let $\epsilon$ be a small constant for numerical stability (e.g., $10^{-12}$).
-The element $(i,j)$ of the alignment matrix $\mathbf{A}$, which represents the average alignment between model $i$ and model $j$, is calculated as:

-The alignment matrix $\mathbf{A}$, in contrast to other methods such as direct weight comparisons, ensures that the comparison is equivalent in decomposed subspaces.
-This offers a novel perspective on task vector comparison and expert contribution, since it enables the practitioners to evaluate and contrast task vectors across a simplified (decomposed), and yet fundamentally shared projection space.
-Moreover, we also show how information on subspace alignment can be utilized to select experts from a large pool of contributors by optimizing for minimal subspace overlap, thus reducing interference.
+resulting in \textit{distinct} $U_i \in \mathbb{R}^{m_i \times n}$, $\Sigma_i \in \mathbb{R}^{n \times n}$ and a \textit{shared} subspace $V \in \mathbb{R}^{n \times n}$, identical for all factorizations.
+In our case, the matrices $A_i$ correspond to the weight matrices originating from the independent task vectors $1\le i \le n$, for a certain layer.
+By establishing a shared subspace $V$, this decomposition enables the direct comparison of different models and identification of \textbf{common} or \textbf{unique} subspaces for different tasks.
+The complete details are provided in Supplementary Sec.~\ref{sec:supp_ho_gsvd}.